The Banking Regulation Review: European Union

 - an expansion of scope to cover market abuse relating to financial instruments traded on an OTF or MTF, certain OTC activities and, in some cases, spot commodity contracts;

-- the introduction of a prohibition on attempted market manipulation;
+- the prohibition of attempted market manipulation;

 - the extension of the market manipulation prohibition under the MAD to cover the manipulation of benchmarks; and